wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 The paper also disproves the possibility that an address A be stored in its secondary location y, while the primary location x has its rehash bit set.
 In order for this to happen, either A is stored to y before the rehash bit on x is set, or vice versa.
 In the first case, another address B must have probed y and x (in this order), resulting in misses, fetched a line, and swapped with it.
-In this case, the actual address stored in y must be B, not A. In the
+In this case, the actual address stored in y must be B, not A. In the second case, the bit is already set when A is stored to y.
+This, however, is only achievable when the access first probes x since x is the primary location.
+After x is probed, A will be stored in x without probing y, since the rehash bit is set, and priority is given to address A.